WICG/navigation-api/README.md

 1. Otherwise:
     1. `appHistory.current` fires `navigatefrom`.
     1. `location.href` updates.
-    1. `appHistory.current` updates. `appHistory.transition` is created.
+    1. `appHistory.transition` is created.
+    1. Any now-unreachable `AppHistoryEntry` instances fire `beforedispose`.
+    1. `appHistory.current` updates.
     1. `appHistory.current` fires `navigateto`.
-    1. Any now-unreachable `AppHistoryEntry` instances fire `dispose`.
     1. The URL bar updates.
     1. Any loading spinner UI starts, if a promise was passed to the `navigate` handler's `event.transitionWhile()`.
     1. After the promise passed to `event.transitionWhile()` fulfills, or after one microtask if `event.transitionWhile()` was not called: